janelawrence/db_merge_sort/README.md

   When reading records, I define a Record class to store separate the key characters and the rest of the characters.
 Then they are referred into different data strucutre, such as Page, and Run, and DRAM, SSD, and HDD.

 - Also, the desgin of duplicate removal is implemented in the process of merging when we pop winner from the Tournament Tree.
-This process can increase the number of records being merge in next merge level, therefore, can optimize the time.
+This process can decrease the number of records being merge in next merge level, therefore, can optimize the time.
 Originally, this part is implemented during the initial scanning by hashing.
 However, that takes up a lot of memory to store the hash table, and therefore I changed it to happen during merging sorted runs.